pinojs/pino/README.md

 One of Pino's performance tricks is to avoid building objects and stringifying them, so we're building strings instead.
-This is why duplicate keys between parents and children will up in log output.
+This is why duplicate keys between parents and children will end up in log output.

 <a name="changelog"></a>